 With the current economy, more and more families face unmanageable and insurmountable debt.
 A job loss, injury, or even minor financial setbacks can leave your family unable to keep up with monthly expenses, struggling to make ends meet or at the risk of foreclosure.
 At Williams Stone Carpenter Buczek, PC, with offices in Stafford, Fredericksburg & Manassas, we offer experienced and strategic support focused on helping our clients achieve debt relief through bankruptcy.
 Our priority is to maximize your exemptions and discharge in the bankruptcy process.
 We will work to help you on your road to financial independence.

 What You Should Know Before Filing for Bankruptcy

 Most people consider bankruptcy for months or years before making the decision to file.
 Waiting too long to file can increase your debt and make it more difficult to preserve your assets.
 When you are considering bankruptcy, it is important to consult with an attorney who can protect your rights.
-Our attorneys take the time to review your assets, income and debts, and works to maximize your exemptions and discharge at the time of bankruptcy.
-We also explores alternatives to bankruptcy, where possible.
+Our attorneys take the time to review your assets, income, and debts and work to maximize your exemptions and discharge at the time of bankruptcy.
+We also explore alternatives to bankruptcy, where possible.

 Spousal support, taxes, and student loans cannot be discharged